LHA Peel Hobart | Gentle Chemical Peel for Sensitive Skin

 Benefits of the LHA Peel for Sensitive, Acne-Prone, or Ageing Skin

 The LHA Peel improves skin without the flaking, redness, or discomfort common with older peels.
-Designed for sensitive and reactive skin, it uses a slow-absorbing salicylic acid derivative that exfoliates gently without disrupting the barrier.
+Designed for sensitive and reactive skin, this product utilises a slow-absorbing salicylic acid derivative that gently exfoliates without disrupting the skin’s barrier.

 Hobart’s cold winds and dry winters can irritate.
-The lala peel offers a low-irritation option that clears congestion, supports hydration, and refines texture, making it suitable for redness, hormonal acne, and chronic sensitivity.
+The Lala Peel offers a low-irritation option that clears congestion, supports hydration, and refines texture, making it suitable for addressing redness, hormonal acne, and chronic sensitivity.
 Its comedolytic effect unclogs pores while calming inflammation, offering a rare balance in chemical exfoliation.

 LHA also addresses early signs of ageing, such as fine lines and loss of firmness.
 Unlike aggressive peels that thin the outer skin, this treatment works at a cellular level while reinforcing the barrier with added lipids.
 These lipids, found naturally in healthy skin, help prevent moisture loss during exfoliation.

-Another benefit is the LHA Peel’s ability to control sebum.
+Another benefit is the LHA Peel’s ability to regulate sebum production.
 It helps manage oil without triggering dryness, promoting better skin balance.
 It suits those with shine, uneven tone, and congestion.

 Chemical peel Hobart TCA treatment in progress